chef/automate/components/docs-chef-io/content/automate/monitoring.md

 ## Overview

 The `/status` endpoint is an authenticated API endpoint for users who want to monitor their Automate installation by connecting to an http endpoint.
-Previously, users ran the `chef-automate status` command from the Automate node itself to monitor an Automate installation.

 ## Checking the status endpoint

 The authenticated endpoint `/status` provides status for the overall Chef Automate installation as well as its component services.
 When all Chef Automate component services are up, `/status` returns a response code of 200.
 Otherwise, `/status` returns 500.
+The status of a service can be `OK`, `UNKNOWN`, or `CRITICAL`.

 To use `/status`, set up an authentication token that can be used with your monitoring system by following the steps below: